Soumita221/soumitavalue/README.md

 # soumitavalue
-hii...this is my first project hello world
+This is my first project in HTML,CSS, JavaScript and Typescript